Siegel-Lab/libBioSmoother/README.md

 ## Full Documentation

 Since [Smoother](https://www.github.com/Siegel-Lab/smoother "Smoother GitHub") and libSmoother are designed as one package, they share documentation.
-Hence, for more information and in-depth instructions, check out the [Smoother's manual](https://github.com/Siegel-Lab/BioSmoother/blob/master/Manual.md "Manual") or [Smoother's full documentation](https://biosmoother.readthedocs.io/ "Full Documentation").
+Hence, for more information and in-depth instructions, check out the [Smoother's manual](https://biosmoother.readthedocs.io/ "Smoother's Manual").

 ## Cite